Features

 Edge Routing Algorithms

-Edge routing algorithms are responsible for computing suitable paths for edges while not moving nodes at all.
+Edge routing algorithms compute suitable paths for edges without moving the nodes at all.
 In general, the goal is to find the best routes for edges so they do not cross any nodes, if possible. yFiles supports different routing styles such as orthogonal or polyline, orthogonal bus-like and organic.

 Orthogonal and Polyline Edge Routing